kyunas96/pxClone/README.md

 ### Features

 * Allows users to post images to the site and view them
-* Created a feed component that allows users to see images
+* Feed component that allows users to see images

 ### Solution Highlights